inductiva/inductiva/README.md

 scenario = molecules.scenarios.ProteinSolvation("protein.pdb", temperature=300)
 ```

-The user must provide the path for the PDB file (pdb_file) corresponding to the protein to be simulated.
+The user must provide the path for the PDB file corresponding to the protein to be simulated.
 Additionally, the temperature (in Kelvin) can be specified, which defaults to 300 K.

 Run the simulation: